Saint Berdoodle Pros and Cons – Everything You Need to Know

 So, these were the 7 most common pros of Saint Berdoodles.
 Let’s now move to their possible negative traits.

 What’s bad about Saint Berdoodle?
 Well, there is nothing bad about any dog but there are some habits and health-related issues that a dog may develop.
-Likewise, the Saint Berdoodle do also has some negative traits that you should know about before getting this dog.
-So, let’s check their common cons.
+Likewise, the St Berdoodle does also have some negative traits that you should know about before getting this dog.
+So, let’s check their common negative traits.

 Not suitable for small homes:

-Being a giant dog, the Saint Berdoodle needs a fair amount of space to live a happy life that is why they are not suitable to be kept in small homes or apartments.
+Being a giant-sized dog, the Saint Berdoodle needs a fair amount of space to live a happy life which is why they are not suitable to be kept in small homes or apartments.
 If you live in a small-sized home, consider getting a small dog.

 Regular grooming needed:

-The Saint Berdoodle dog may inherit certain health-related issues and conditions from its parent breeds such as hip dysplasia, Addison’s disease, elbow dysplasia, bloat, and eye problems, etc. To avoid such issues, it is highly recommended to get a St Berdoodle puppy from a well-reputed breeder.
+The Saint Berdoodle dog may inherit certain health-related issues and conditions from its parent breeds such as hip dysplasia, Addison’s disease, elbow dysplasia, bloat, and eye problems, etc. To avoid such issues, it is highly recommended to get a St Berdoodle puppy from an ethical breeder.

 So, these were the common pros and cons of a Saint Berdoodle dog.
 If you really want to decide on this breed, just keep 2-3 basic things in your mind.
 If you have a big home, time to groom this giant, and time to give some affectionate cuddles to your pup, Saint Berdoodle is your dog.

-Also, before heading over to a breeder, try to find a Saint Berdoodle dog in a shelter and adopt it because there are millions of dogs waiting to be adopted and it is our utter responsibility to reduce the dog’s population in the shelters.
-Read more about why should you adopt a dog?
+Also, before heading over to a breeder, try to find a Saint Berdoodle dog in a shelter and adopt it because there are millions of dogs waiting to be adopted and it is our utter responsibility to reduce the dog population in the shelters.
+Read more about why should you adopt a dog.